Kareande/lchl-mhw-events/README.md

     (4)altering dimensions of latitude/longitude,
     **For reference only, not runnable!**

-**cmpndRF** contains code for:
-    (1)categorizing the LChl and MHW data as either event or not event in their respective datasets, (2)categorizing events within the compound dataset as no event, mhw event, lchl event or compound event, (3)balancing the compound dataset,
-    (4)training compound event RF model,
-    (5)testing compound event RF model
-    **For reference only, choose specific cmpnd script below for running!**

 **cmpndDataProcessing** contains code for:
-    (1)categorizing the LChl and MHW data as either event or not event in their respective datasets, (2)combining thr LChl and MHW datasets into Compound dataset, (3)categorizing events within the compound dataset as no event, mhw event, lchl event or compound event, (4)balancing the compound dataset
+    (1)categorizing the LChl and MHW data as either "event" or "no event" in their respective datasets, (2)condensing day, month, and year data into "days since" column (3)condensing lat and lon data into one "location" column (4)adding lags to the LChl and MHW datasets (5)categorizing events within the compound dataset as "no event", "mhw event", "lchl event" or "compound event", (6)balancing the lagged compound dataset

 **cmpndExplTrain** contains code for:
     (1)exploratory training of compound RF model,